-There are many useful applications for spy cameras, including the protection of relatives and loved ones.
-Surveillance cameras and other monitoring systems have been and still are used in care homes, installed by worried people wanting to make doubly sure that their elderly or disabled relatives are receiving the high standard of care they are entitled to.
+There are many useful applications for spy cameras, including protecting relatives and loved ones.
+Surveillance cameras and other monitoring systems have been.
+Still, they are used in care homes, installed by worried people wanting to ensure that their elderly or disabled relatives receive the high standard of care they are entitled to.
 However, the use of cameras in care homes is a controversial topic.

 It was recently reported that the Royal College of Nurses recently held a vote on concealed video and audio surveillance in care homes, with more than 75% opposing their use.
 This is unsurprising, as the majority of the hard-working, diligent staff who work in the UKs care homes are bound to feel in some way spied upon by the widespread use of cameras.
-It is also believed by those in the care sector that cameras alone wont stamp out cases where poor standards of care are exposed, and that training, supervision and staff numbers could be a far more effective solution.
+Those also believe in the care sector that cameras alone wont stamp out cases where poor standards of care are exposed and that training, supervision and staff numbers could be a far more effective solution.

-Guidance on camera use from the CQC
+Guidance for camera use from the CQC

-- If you are using the camera in a persons room, you must obtain permission from them before installing it or filming
+- If you are using the camera in a persons room, you must obtain permission from them before installing it or filming.

-- If it is not possible to get permission (i.e. due to issues with dementia or illness), you must be able to demonstrate that filming is in the persons best interests
+- If it is not possible to get permission (i.e. due to issues with dementia or illness), you must be able to demonstrate that filming is in the persons best interests.

 - If you have concerns about the standard of care your relative receives, you must raise them with the care provider and the Care Quality Commission before installing surveillance cameras.

 - You must not install cameras in any location that would infringe on anyones right to privacy, such as bathrooms, changing rooms or a location that would film other care home members without their permission.